BrandonXLF/btd/docs/file-format.md

 ### `rename`

-Rename a file.
+Rename a file or directory.

 * `from` string - The old file path.
 * `to` string - The new file path.

 ### `copy`

 Copy a file.
+To copy a directory, use `scp`.

 * `from` string - The path of the original file.
 * `to` string - The path of the copy to create.